 Wesbeam’s LVL has an average density of 660kg/m3.
 Preliminary fire testing of Wesbeam LVL has found that char rate is some 2/3 the 0.66mm/minute as nominated in the AS1720.4 calculation method.
 According to Exova, ‘…the relationship between density and char is not linear, it is clear that when the nominal density increases, the notional char rate decreases’(5).

-Wesbeam is currently undertaking a range of fire tests and will release the findings in late 2018.
+Wesbeam is currently undertaking a range of fire tests and will release the findings later in 2019.
 In addition to this, WoodSolutions provides several fire test reports to support the use of timber products in construction which you can find here.
 WoodSolutions has also published a number of Technical Design Guides providing assistance with a range of considerations appropriate to good fire design found here.

 Further resources relating to fire design for timber structure scan be found in WoodSolutions Technical Design Guide #38, Fire Safety Design of Mid-Rise Timber Buildings and Technical Design Guide #39, Robustness in Structures.